syricano/bel-sy/belsy/README.md

 ### Bugs

 #### Solved bugs
+- none
 -

 ### Unsolved bugs
 - Nav-bar does not appear after clicking but it requires java or advanced level to resolve.
+- the website is not fully responsive for the size 1024 x 600 px

 ### Validator testing